Absolventa/emarsys-rb/README.md

     # Add to the Mapping-Constant
     Emarsys::FieldMapping::ATTRIBUTES << {:id => 100, :identifier => 'user_id', :name => "User-ID"}

+All Emarsys predefined system fields are prefixed with an underscore, e.g. '_firstname' or '_revenue' in order to not clash with individual mappings.

 ## Interacting with the API
 ### Condition